OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 E-mails
 =======

-Would you want to send e-mails from Magento or from OpenERP?
+Would you want to send e-mails from Magento or from Odoo?
 Which transactional e-mails do you plan to send?

 Translations